Joshua Knabb, PsyD, ABPP

-Knabb, J. (in press).
+Knabb, J. (2018).
 The compassion-based workbook for Christian clients: Finding freedom from shame and negative self-judgments.
 New York: Routledge.

 Knabb, J., & Frederick, T. (2017).
 Contemplative prayer for Christians with chronic worry: An eight-week program.
 New York: Routledge.

 Knabb, J. (2016).
 Acceptance and commitment therapy for Christian clients: A faith-based workbook.
 New York: Routledge.

 Knabb, J. (2016).
 Faith-based ACT for Christian clients: An integrative treatment approach.
 New York: Routledge.

 Knabb, J., & Meador, K. (2016).
 A theological lens for integrating ACT with conceptions of health, healing, and human flourishing.
 In J. Nieuwsma, R. Walser, & S. Hayes (Eds.), ACT for clergy and pastoral counselors: Using acceptance and commitment therapy to bridge psychological and spiritual care (pp. 19-40).
 Oakland, CA: New Harbinger Publications, Inc.